Cade Cust

-He previously played for the Manly Warringah Sea Eagles in the National Rugby League.
+He previously played for the Manly Warringah Sea Eagles in the National Rugby League, Wigan Warriors and the Salford Red Devils in the Super League.

 Background

 Cust was born in Scone, New South Wales, Australia.
 He is of Aboriginal descent.

 Cust was a Scone Thoroughbreds junior.

 Playing career

 Blacktown Workers Sea Eagles

 At the start of the 2019 NRL season, Cust played in the Canterbury Cup NSW for Manly's feeder club side the Blacktown Workers Sea Eagles.

 Manly Warringah

 In Round 10 2019, Cust made his NRL debut for Manly Warringah against the Cronulla-Sutherland Sharks at Shark Park.
 Cust scored his first try for Manly in Round 12 2019 against Penrith at Penrith Park in which Manly lost the match 15-12.

 Cust was limited to only ten games for Manly in the 2021 NRL season.
 He did not play in the club's finals campaign which saw Manly reach the preliminary final.

 Wigan

 On 12 November 2021, Cust signed a two-year deal with English side Wigan.

 In round 1 of the 2022 Super League season, Cust made his club debut for Wigan in a 24-10 victory over Hull Kingston Rovers.

 On 28 May 2022, he played for Wigan in their 2022 Challenge Cup Final victory over Huddersfield.

 In round 24 of the 2022 Super League season, Cust scored two tries in a 52-6 victory over Toulouse Olympique.

+Cust played 14 games for Wigan in the 2023 Super League season.
+Cust did not play in Wigan's 2023 Super League Grand Final victory over the Catalans Dragons.